-The AttackWall was developed through a collaboration between ASC founder and acoustic engineer Art Noxon and recording engineer Sam Lynn and is made up of Studio Traps and Monitor Traps, versatile acoustic tools created by ASC specifically for the recording studio.
-The front half of the Studio Trap is treble range reflective and the back side is treble range absorptive.
-The entire surface of the Traps is bass range absorptive.
+The AttackWall was developed through a collaboration between ASC founder and acoustic engineer Art Noxon and recording engineer Sam Lynn Halonen and is made up of a combination of StudioTraps and MonitorTraps.
+StudioTraps are a 9" diameter tube custom designed so one half of the Studio Trap is treble range reflective and the back side is treble range absorptive, while the entire surface of the StudioTrap is bass range absorptive.
+The absorbing side of the Traps face the engineer to stop early reflections and the reflecting side of the Traps face the walls of the room to provide a time delayed diffusive ambience kick.
 Studio Traps are adjustable in height and are usually set up midway between the floor and ceiling, but they can be raised or lowered for different listening positions or line of sight requirements.

 Placement and tuning is simple and intuitive with just a little bit of guidance from our technicians.
 RSPE Audio has 2 AttackWall systems, please contact one of our sales engineers to arrange for a demonstration, either in our showroom or if you're local to LA, in your own studio!

 The AttackWall's absorptive sides control broad-band early reflections, creating a reflection free zone (RFZ) right at the mix position, regardless of the room size.